ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/utility_common.md

 **Specify Destination Attribute**: By default, the value of the specified **Message Attribute** is both the source and destination, and is therefore overwritten.
 To specify a different destination attribute, select this check box to enable the **Destination Attribute** field, and select a value from the list.

 **Replacement String**: The string used to replace the value of the specified source attribute.
 You can specify this as a selector, which is expanded to the specified value at runtime (for example, `${http.request.uri}`).
+You can also use values like `$1`, `$2`, and so on to reference values from capturing groups in your regular expression.
+If you need to use a literal dollar sign you must escape it as `\$`, or it will cause an error due to being misinterpreted.
 This is a required field if you specify the **Specify Destination Attribute**.

 **Straight**: A match string used to search the value of the specified source attribute.
 You can specify this as a selector, which is expanded to the specified value at runtime.
 If a straight (exact) match is found, it is replaced with the specified **Replacement String**.

-**Regexp**: A match string, specified as a regular expression, used to search the value of the specified source attribute.
+**Regexp**: A match string, specified as a Java syntax regular expression, used to search the value of the specified source attribute.
 You can specify this as a selector, which is expanded to the specified attribute value at runtime.
 If a match is found, it is replaced with the specified **Replacement String**.

 **First Match**: If a match is found, only replace the first occurrence.